WASHINGTON – Some of the country's most popular tourist sites might be closed temporarily if a war with Iraq raises new terrorist concern.

 The Statue of Liberty, the Washington Monument, the White House, the St. Louis Gateway Arch and the Liberty Bell pavilion in Philadelphia would probably be temporarily sealed off, Interior Department officials said Thursday.

 All five of those plus the road atop Hoover Dam in Nevada were closed to the public within days of the Sept.
 11, 2001, terror attacks.

 All but the White House, Statue of Liberty and the Hoover Dam road were reopened within a week, but only after new airport-type security measures such as metal detectors, bag searches, hand wands and sniffing dogs were added.

-More prominent dams -- such as the Grand Cooley in Washington state and Shasta in California -- also might be restricted from public access or closed if the terrorism threat increases, said Kip White, a spokesman for the Interior Department's Bureau of Reclamation.
+More prominent dams -- such as the Grand Coulee in Washington state and Shasta in California -- also might be restricted from public access or closed if the terrorism threat increases, said Kip White, a spokesman for the Interior Department's Bureau of Reclamation.

 Just last week the bureau, which manages 457 dams and 348 reservoirs, closed a road across the top of the Folsom Dam east of Sacramento, Calif.

-The Interior Department has been developing emergency plans over the past five years, first for millennium and then for homeland security after terrorists crashed commercial airliners into the World Trade Center and the Pentagon.
+The Interior Department has been developing emergency plans over the past five years, first for the millennium and then for homeland security after terrorists crashed commercial airliners into the World Trade Center and the Pentagon.
 Also on the government's priority list for protection is Mount Rushmore in South Dakota.